aspose-com-gists/Aspose.Slides-for-.NET/How to Convert PowerPoint to PDF in C#.md

 1. Create a new C# console application in Visual Studio.
 Alternatively, you can load your preferred project.

-2. Install **Aspose.Slides** through any of these methods:
+2. Install **Aspose.Slides for .NET** through any of these methods:
-   * Open NuGet Package Manager, search for *Aspose.Slides*, and then install it.
+   * Open NuGet Package Manager, search for *Aspose.Slides.NET*, and then install it.
    * Go through **Tools** > **Library Package Manager** > **Package Manager Console** and then run this command: `Install-Package Aspose.Slides.NET`

 3. Add these namespaces to your program.cs file: